joelbreit/Notes/Computer Science/Programming Lanugages/Scripting/Git.md

 - [ ] reset
 - [ ] rev-parse
 - [x] git command for moving a file and tracking that move in the history
+- [ ] "Rebase onto" vs "Merge into" vs "Fast-forward to"